Intent

 Children have a daily maths lesson as well as ‘same day intervention’ to overcome misconceptions.
 In addition to this, children are provided with ‘Flashbacks’ in their ‘Walk in to Learning’ tasks to help with their retention.

-We also have our own Key Recall Facts Checklists for each class and term to ensure automaticity.
+We also have our own Key Recall Facts checklists for each class and term to ensure automaticity.
 These focus on arithmetic & recall skills.

 Pupis complete regular end of unit quizzes, knowledge and skill tests and Key Facts Checks to help staff and leaders further adapt planning to meet the needs of each cohort.